 However, as I began my career as a geriatrician, I began to hear about the successes of LASIK, even with people who have dry eyes.
 Then, on August 9, 2006, my boyfriend proposed to me.
 I was ecstatic.
 However, I immediately began to imagine my wedding day with red, irritated eyes as I tried to focus on him walking down the aisle of my church.

 A colleague of mine had LASIK done by Dr. Eviatar at Chelsea Eye and had fantastic results.
 After much fear over the idea of a laser near my eye and my past recommendation to avoid the procedure, I made an appointment for screening.
 I was actually considered a good candidate and had all of my questions answered by my physician.

 On March 29, 2007, I had LASIK on both eyes.
 Afterwards, with the exception of very mild irritation for a few hours that first night, I felt fantastic and my vision had never been so crisp.

 At the hospital, I was able to take care of my patients without constantly blinking or putting drops in my eyes.

 On August 25th, I walked down the aisle and smiled happily at the crystal clear image of my soon-to-be husband.
 I had a beautiful wedding day and went on to a honeymoon in Tahiti, my first trip without contacts.
 I was able to sleep comfortably on the plane, stay worry-free on the beach when sand and wind blew, and see the underwater coral reefs and fish better than ever on a SCUBA diving trip.

 LASIK has truly changed my life.

-FILL OUT FORM BELOW TO SAVE $1000 on LASIK and get a FREE EVALUATION
+FILL OUT FORM BELOW TO RSVP - SAVE $1200 on LASIK and get a FREE EVALUATION

 AFTER COMPLETING FORM WAIT FOR CONFIRMATION MESSAGE HERE AND LOOK FOR EMAIL.
 THANK YOU!